siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 ### Toroidal shell

-A closed, surface-like with one hole, organization of energy flow supporting persistent circulation.
+A closed, surface-like organization of energy flow supporting persistent circulation.

 Toroidal shells are membrane-like structures.

 ### Winding numbers

-$$
-(m,n)
-$$
+$(m,n)$

 Integers labeling how a flow wraps around the independent cycles of a toroidal surface.